Home » Budapest » Szechenyi Baths tickets

 Kids at Szechenyi Baths

-It is not recommended that kids below 14 years of age get into Szechenyi Baths.
+Kids below 14 years of age are not recommended to get into Szechenyi Baths.

-Since their bodies aren’t fully developed, the cardiovascular system of kids younger than 14 years face increased stress when subjected to the 33 degrees Celsius (91.4 Fahrenheit) plus temperatures of the thermal pools.
+Since their bodies aren’t fully developed, the cardiovascular system of kids younger than 14 years faces increased stress when subjected to the 33 degrees Celsius (91.4 Fahrenheit) plus temperatures of the thermal pools.

-However, if parents want, they can get their kids to the Baths.
+However, parents can get their kids to the Baths if they want.

 Infants at Szechenyi Baths